+AP Statistics 1 Credit

-AP Statistics1 CreditGrades 11, 1240 Weeks
+Grades 11, 12 40 Weeks

-Prerequisite: Designed for students who successfully completed Algebra 2 and Geometry and scored at least a 75 on the Algebra 2 Regents.
+Prerequisite: Designed for students who successfully

+completed both Algebra 2 and G eometry with an

+average of at least (72 or 75). -

 Have you ever wondered how 9 out of 10 dentists can recommend a specific toothpaste when there are so many out there?
 AP Statistics deals with why you have the answer, not just how to get it.
 Statistics is the most widely applicable branch of mathematics used by more people than any other kind of math.
 You'll never wonder when you'll ever use this stuff because there will be daily applications to fields such as science, medicine, anthropology, business law and government.
 This is a college course, so you will be involved on a daily basis in calculations, reading, writing, analyzing and thinking.
 Students will: